tosdr/tosback-versions/Facebook/Terms of Service.md

     *   You are a convicted sex offender.

-    *   We've previously disabled your account for violations of our Terms or Policies.
+    *   We've previously suspended or terminated your account for breaches of our Terms or Policies.

     *   You are prohibited from receiving our products, services, or software under applicable laws.